Last night was my first night hike in quite a while, I was actually feeling a little skittish as I walked up the trail towards Church Cove.

-Of course, I plan for these things so I had a backup flashlight in my backpack, this is not a head mounted light but a big old heavy mag-lite I bought a long time ago.
-As soon as I turned it on I was greeted by two bright glowing eyes staring at me from just a few steps away and my heart skipped a beat; I don’t know who was startled more, me or the poor fox that quickly ran off after being blinded by this sudden floodlight.
+I plan for these things of course, so I pulled a backup flashlight from my backpack, not a head-mounted light but a big old mag-lite I bought ages ago.
+As soon as I turned it on I was greeted by two bright-glowing eyes staring at me from just a few steps away, my heart skipped a beat.
+I don’t know who was startled more, me or the poor fox that quickly ran off after being blinded by this sudden floodlight.
+Yeah, it was me.

-I sat down on the cliffs to regain my composure and night vision, the sound of waves pounding the coast far below was a welcome change from all the rustling in the forest.
-In the distance a deep yellow moon peaked over the Atlantic Ocean, I could see this was going to be a bad night for the star trail shot I had planned.
-The weather forecast told me that I could count on clear skies, but it didn’t look very clear to me:
+I sat down on the cliffs to regain both my composure and my night vision, the soothing sound of waves pounding the coast far below was a welcome change from all the unseen rustling in the forest.
+In the distance a deep yellow moon peeked over the Atlantic Ocean, and I could see it was going to be a poor night for the star-trail shot I had planned:

-As I was standing around waiting for this photo to be taken, I attracted many insects that in term drew the attention of a few bats that circled above me for the remainder of the night.
-This all goes to show that even with less than ideal circumstances, a night hike is still a great way to have fun.
+As I was posing for this photo, I attracted many insects that in term drew the attention of a few bats that circled above me for the remainder of the night.
+This all goes to show that even with less than stellar circumstances, a night hike is still a great way to have fun.